yiemwa123/info2300final/documents/design-journey.md

 if post request to delete movie{
     delete sql query
     delete all corresponding foreign keys
 }

-if post request to update information{
-    update sql query
-}

 if get request for search{